Beautiful suburban home

 Is It Still Worth It?

-The trap is buying more house than you can actually afford when you account for ALL these costs — not just the mortgage.
-Use the real affordability framework, not the bank’s number.
+The trap is buying more house than you can actually afford when you factor in ALL these costs.
+Not just the mortgage.
+Use the real affordability framework, not whatever the bank approves.
 Budget for the full picture.
 And keep a healthy emergency fund, because this house will surprise you.

 Keep Reading